Badge and Icon Creation

 Changes and Demotionslink

-As the site does not in most cases have a permanent changelog/git-style-rollback/wiki-style-rollback for all actions taken on a set it's recommended that when a developer makes changes of any kind to a set that they make a note of it in the forum for that game.
+As the site does not in most cases have a permanent changelog/git-style-rollback/wiki-style-rollback for all actions taken on a set it's recommended that when a developer makes changes of any kind to a set that they make a note of it in the forum for that game to help keep everything orderly so that in cases when rollbacks are appropriate it is much easier to do them.

 Here is a perfect example of how to properly back up changed badges.